JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 The backend reports N total cycles and zero compiler-added cycles for the tagged function.
 Its callers can acquire alignment and additional pipeline stages.
-`_validate_pipeline_latencies` rejects AUTOPIPELINE requests inside the tagged implementation, where they would violate the immutable boundary.
-Explicit AUTOPIPELINE latency constraints on the tagged function itself must agree with N (`latency=N`, `start_latency=N`, `max_latency>=N`).
+`_validate_pipeline_latencies` rejects AUTO_PIPELINE requests inside the tagged implementation, where they would violate the immutable boundary.
+Explicit AUTO_PIPELINE latency constraints on the tagged function itself must agree with N (`latency=N`, `start_latency=N`, `max_latency>=N`).

 Within a stateful or fixed Python body, calls into a fixed-pipeline hierarchy populate `Logic.submodule_latencies_are_self_timed`.
-Their physical outputs are consumed in the current clock's stage zero, as with a stateful AUTOPIPELINE caller.
+Their physical outputs are consumed in the current clock's stage zero, as with a stateful AUTO_PIPELINE caller.
 Pure callers still account for the complete child latency and align transactions.
 This Python-only annotation leaves the C frontend's scheduling behavior unchanged.